 Ambassador to Greece

-Today I announce the appointment of Mr Arthur Spyrou as Australia’s next Ambassador to Greece.
-Mr Spyrou will also be accredited to Bulgaria and Romania.
+Today I announce the appointment of Ms Alison Duncan as Australia's next Ambassador to Greece.
+Ms Duncan will also be accredited to Bulgaria and Romania.

-I thank former Ambassador Kate Logan for her contributions to advancing Australia’s interests in Greece since 2017.
+I thank outgoing Ambassador Arthur Spyrou for his contributions to advancing Australia's interests in Greece, Bulgaria and Romania since 2019.